Not All Multi-Valued Partial CFL Functions Are Refined by Single-Valued Functions: Proof of the Main Theorem

 It therefore follows by the above definition that, for each choice of $(i,j)$ in $I_3$, there is at most one accepting computation path producing $0^i1^j$.
-It is not difficult to show that $M$ computes $h_3$.
+It is not difficult to verify that $M$ correctly computes $h_3$.
 Therefore, $h_3$ belongs to $\ucfltwov$. \end{proof}

-Now, we have an example function in $\ucfltwov$.
+We have obtained the example function $h_3$, which belongs to $\ucfltwov$.
 To complete the proof of the main theorem, it therefore suffices to verify the following proposition regarding the non-existence of a refinement of the function $h_3$.

 \begin{proposition} The function $h_3$ has no refinement in $\cflsv$. \end{proposition}